Introspectivegorilla/Final_project/README.md

 bug fixes:

-- Create some sort of end when flashcards run out, instead of them just staying stuck on the final card
+- Create some sort of end when flashcards run out, instead of them just staying stuck on the final card DONE
-- Layout login screen so that there is an option to register as well
+- Layout login screen so that there is an option to register as well DONE
 - Make logout button actually work DONE
+- Logout user after inactivity.
+A work in progress.
+- First card doesn't show text, flip must be pressed once.